codingWithSharon/digispark_workshop/README.md

 - You have authorized access
 - You’re testing physical security
 - You’re simulating real-world attack vectors
-This is the first paragraph.
+//This is the first paragraph.

-This is the second paragraph.
+//This is the second paragraph.
 Besides pentesting the Digispark is a good way to way to automate tasks and to get familiar with hotkeys and the terminal.

 ## Getting started